ajand2003/Geoguesser/FINALREPORT.md

 ![general CNN architecture](https://i0.wp.com/developersbreach.com/wp-content/uploads/2020/08/cnn_banner.png?fit=1200%2C564&ssl=1)
 *Similar CNN Architecture*   [source](https://developersbreach.com/convolution-neural-network-deep-learning/)

+## Modified Model
+We modified our neural network to examine how adding an additional layer would affect the performance of our neural network.
+We first modified the number of in and out connections of our neural network, and then added a convolutional, batch normalization, and ReLU layer.
+We wanted to examine if the addition of this layer would improve classification or cause overfitting.

 # Results and Discussion
 ## Initial Model
-Before training the model, we performed feature reduction by applying PCA to keep the 20 most prevalent features for each image.
+Before training the model, we performed feature reduction by applying PCA to keep the 20 most relevant features for each image.
 By running PCA in this manner, we were able to maintain about 91% retained variance.
 After running PCA, we trained the model over 10 epochs and received a training accuracy of 96% for the final epoch.

 ![Epoch Training Data](Training_Accuracy.png)